 The definition of unjust is wider than that of unconscionable conduct at common law (see Maisano v Car & Home Finance Pty Ltd VCAT 1755 (“Maisano Case”)).
 The concept also includes both:

 •substantive unjustness (i.e. the idea that the terms of the document itself are unconscionable); and

 •procedural unjustness (i.e. the idea that the conduct of the parties at or prior to the time the transaction was entered into was unconscionable (see the Maisano Case, above).
 Further, the fact that a contract favours one party’s rights over another will not, on their own, amount to unjust conduct (see McKenzie v Smith (1998) ASC 155–025).

 When deciding whether a transaction is unjust, a court must consider:

 •all the circumstances of the case.

 Note the two competing public interests of consumer protection and upholding bargains.
-In Giannopoulos v Rapid Funds Pty Ltd and Anor SADC 9 ( per Cole J at 130) it was held that unfairness and poor decision making do not necessarily amount to injustice and that it is generally desirable for contracts to be honoured.
+In Giannopoulos v Rapid Funds Pty Ltd SADC 9 (per Cole J at 130), it was held that unfairness and poor decision making do not necessarily amount to injustice and that it is generally desirable for contracts to be honoured.

-In addition, a court may have regard to a lengthy list of considerations contained in section 76 NCC.
+In addition, a court may consider a lengthy list of factors contained in section 76 of the NCC.
 These considerations include:

 •whether the credit provider or any other person exerted or used unfair pressure, undue influence or unfair tactics on the debtor, mortgagor or guarantor and, if so, the nature and extent of that unfair pressure, undue influence or unfair tactics;